surfacesyntacticud/website/content/guidelines/pcm/_index.md

 ### Compounds and phrasal verbs

-In our annotations of Naija, the `compound` relation is frequently used for noun compounds such as "phone book".
-In these contexts, `compound` functions much like the `mod` relation, except that it links two nouns together rather than a noun to an adjective.
+Our annotation of Naija makes frequent use of the `compound` relation.
+In our annotation system, this relation is systematically applied to relationships between two nouns in which one of them acts as a form of modifier.
+In this sense, `compound` functions much like the `mod` relation, except that it links two nouns together rather than a noun to an adjective.

 {{< conll >}}
 # text_en = It's not food for kids?